Thoregon/ThoregonWiki/wiki/repositories.md

 for unregistered repositories.
 Users can define exceptions for blacklist entries.

 There is a set of repositories which are used by default:
+- private : the users override repo
 - thoregon: base system
-- thatsme: identity and base communication and payment
+- thatsme : identity and base communication and payment ()
-- neuland: public apps
+- neuland : public apps

 Additional there is a set of repositories defined by the user